Priscasantos/Tom-Hengl-Course/R-training/README.md

     presence point;

-Other columns are the EO and ecological covariates that we use for modeling distribution of Fagus Sylvatica.
+Other columns are the EO and ecological covariates that we use for modeling distribution of [*Fagus sylvatica*](https://www.gbif.org/species/2882316).
 We can plot distribution of points over EU using:

 ``` r
 library(rnaturalearth)